Recreation & Sports in Andalucia

 Polo originates from ancient Persia from the sixth century BC to the first century AD.
 During the fifteenth and sixteenth century, the game was eventually passed from Persia to other parts of Asia… More →

 The landscapes of rural Andalucía are breathtaking and one of the best ways to appreciate their diversity and beauty is on foot.
-However it is sometimes hard to determine exactly where a… More →
+However it is sometimes hard to determine exactly where a path is… More →

-Andalucía’s Costa del Sol is not only the Costa del Golf but also provides the ideal combination of climate, coast and countryside forvirtually any other major sport you can think of… More →
+Andalucía’s Costa del Sol is not only the Costa del Golf but also provides the ideal combination of climate, coast and countryside forvirtually any other major sport you can think of, ranging from… More →

 This relatively new sport has become one of the most popular racquet games in Spain and the craze is spreading across Europe.
-A paddle (pádel' in Spanish) court is smaller than a tennis… More →
+A paddle (pádel' in Spanish) court is smaller than a tennis court,… More →

 There are more gyms and fitness centres in Andalucía than ever before.
-Whereas in the early 1980s you’d have been pushed to find the odd male-dominated weights room, there are now… More →
+Whereas in the early 1980s you’d have been pushed to find the odd male-dominated weights room, there are now many centres.… More →

 There are only a few quality lawn bowling clubs in Andalucia.
 Lawn bowling is a popular sport amongst the international community on the Costa del Sol where most of the clubs are situated.

-Those who find hiking not quite exciting enough, may like to try mountaineering, rock climbing or caving, all of which are popular in this part of Spain with a wealth… More →
+Those who find hiking not quite exciting enough, may like to try mountaineering, rock climbing or caving, all of which are popular in this part of Spain with a wealth of challenges and some of the… More →

 Recreation and Sports in Andalucia